trautonen/cdk-dns-validated-certificate/API.md

 # AWS CDK DNS Validated Certificate

 CDK does not have a built in construct to manage cross-region or cross-account DNS validated certificates.
 There's an attempt to work around the issue with a cross region references option for stacks, but it has a lot of issues and still does not solve the cross-account use case.

 This construct solves these problems by managing the certificate as a custom resource and with direct API calls to ACM and Route53.
 In the future it will be possible to support not only Route53, but other DNS services too.

-Currently there's a limitation which does not allow using alternative names for the certificate as it would require mapping of different roles to different hosted zones.
-This API is currently being developed.

 ## Usage for cross-region validation